rileyfletch/rileyfletch/README.md

+* My name is Nesta Fletcher
-Computer science major at Germanna community college
+* I'm a CS major at Germanna Community College

 <!---